theopin/tp/docs/UserGuide.md

 <a id="manipulation-command-type"></a>
 ## 4.2.
 Manipulation Commands:  <font size="5"> [:arrow_up_small:](#table-of-contents)</font>
-After adding cheatsheets, you may realize some of them need editing.
-Manipulation commands allow you to modify the properties of a specific cheatsheet in the List.
+After adding cheatsheets, you may want to edit them after some time.
+Manipulation commands allow you to modify the content of a specific cheatsheet in the List.

 ___